Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use when an agent needs to check whether something a user said is true' and provides example queries.
-It also notes the scope (v1 supports company-financial claims) but does not explicitly state when not to use or name alternatives.
+The description explicitly states when to use this tool ('whenever the agent needs to check whether something a user said is factually correct') and specifies the domain.
+It does not explicitly mention when not to use or alternative tools for other claim types, but the context is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.